Semah04/ToDo/README.md

 **Backend won't start:**
 - Check if MongoDB is running
 - Verify port 3001 is not in use
+- Make sure you've installed dependencies: `npm install` (including @nestjs/config for .env support)
 - Check terminal for error messages
+- If using .env file, verify it's in the `backend/` folder and has correct format

 **Frontend can't connect to backend:**
 - Ensure backend is running on port 3001